ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 ***

 ### Carthage (coming soon)
-To install AppLaunch using Carthage, add it to your Cartfile:
+Add AppLaunch to your Cartfile in order to install using Carthage.

 ```
 github "ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch"
 ```

-Then run the `carthage update` command.
-Once the build is finished, drag `AppLaunch.framework` and `BMSCore.framework` into your Xcode project.
+Run the carthage update command.
+Once built, drag `AppLaunch.framework` and `BMSCore.framework` into your Xcode project.

 To complete the integration, follow the instructions [here](https://github.com/Carthage/Carthage#getting-started).